About Me

 A 320x240 pixel webcam photo of Sunny Crittenden circa 2006.

-The psychiatrist who diagnosed me, after seeing me for a full 2 years and trying a new cocktail of meds every few months, wrote a letter for my medical file and for the government, that stated I was so fucked up from early life (click here to read my origin stories) and mental illness, that I would probably never be able to have any kind of traditional job or career, that being a parent and taking care of myself was all that could realistically be expected of me.
-This was a devastating blow considering before we got married, I’d told Blake earnestly I’d make my first million before he would.
+The psychiatrist who diagnosed me, after seeing me for a full 2 years and trying a new cocktail of meds every few months, wrote a letter for my medical file and for the government, that stated I was so fucked up from early life (click here to read my origin stories) and experiencing psychosis, that I would probably never be able to have any kind of traditional job or career, that being a parent and taking care of myself was all that could realistically be expected of me.
+This was a devastating blow for me considering before we got married, I’d told Blake earnestly I’d make my first million before he would.

 A 320x240 pixel webcam photo of Sunny Crittenden circa 2006.